MSIIP/MedM-VL/README.md

 # while the latter refers to instruction tuning data.
 ```

-### 2. Fine-tune a specialized medical MLLM with pre-trained weights
+### 2. Fine-tune a specialized medical LVLM with pre-trained weights

 ``` bash
 # 1. download weights from HuggingFace